 The teams typically work with data generated by large climate model runs such as the Geoengineering Model Intercomparison Project (GeoMIP) or the NCAR Geoengineering Large Ensemble (GLENS).
 Grants of up to USD 70k have been supporting the researchers as they explore the climate impacts that matter most locally, from droughts to extreme temperatures to precipitation changes.

-The DECIMALS Fund aims to go beyond research.
+The Degrees Modelling Fund aims to go beyond research.
 Its wider goals include capacity-building, community-building, and expanding the conversation around SRM.
-DECIMALS research teams will receive financial support to attend conferences, to collaborate with each other and with SRM modelling experts, and to discuss the findings of their research with local communities.
+DMF research teams will receive financial support to attend conferences, to collaborate with each other and with SRM modelling experts, and to discuss the findings of their research with local communities.

-Experts from around the world provided a huge amount of advice and guidance about the design of the DECIMALS Fund.
-In particular, we would like to thank the participants of a planning workshop for DECIMALS, held in the margins of the Global Forum in Berlin in October 2017:
+Experts from around the world provided a huge amount of advice and guidance about the design of the Degrees Modelling Fund.
+In particular, we would like to thank the participants of a planning workshop for the DMF, held in the margins of the Global Forum in Berlin in October 2017:

 - Prof. Paulo Artaxo (University of São Paulo, Brazil)

 - Prof. Asfawossen Kassaye (University of Addis Ababa, Ethiopia)

 - Prof. Ben Kravitz (University of Indiana, USA)

 - Prof. Felino Lansigan (University of the Philippines Los Baños)